Tractables/Dice.jl/README.md

   false => 0.5
 ```

-The Julia package Dice makes available the following constructs
+The Julia package Alea makes available the following constructs

 * `@dice` macro that encapsulates the probabilistic program
 * `observe()` to condition on a Boolean random variable being true.